Whole roasted pumpkin soup without cream

-A healthy pumpkin soup recipe made by roasting whole fresh pumpkin and has no cream, milk, or stock yet is smooth and creamy.
-This simple pumpkin soup without stock requires no chopping or boiling.
+A healthy pumpkin soup recipe made by roasting whole fresh pumpkin and has no cream, milk, or vegetable stock yet is smooth and creamy.
+This easy pumpkin soup without cream requires no chopping or boiling.
 Just roast, blend and enjoy!

-Looking for an easy pumpkin soup recipe that does not require cream, stock or a ton of spices?
+Looking for an creamy pumpkin soup recipe that does not require heavy cream, coconut cream, vegetable broth or a ton of spices?
 And is delicious and good for you?
 And most of the cooking is hands-free?
-This whole roasted pumpkin soup without cream is the perfect solution.
+This whole roast pumpkin soup without cream is the perfect solution.

-Most importantly, do you think peeling and chopping a pumpkin is too much of a hassle for a simple soup?
-You’ve reached the right place!
+Most importantly, do you think peeling and chopping is too much of a hassle for a simple pumpkin soup?
+You’re not alone!

 The secret lies in roasting an entire pumpkin with other vegetables until they caramelize, giving the soup a natural sweetness and creamy texture.